sphinx-doc/sphinx/doc/latex.rst

 The following legacy behavior applies:

 - For :rst:dir:`code-block` or :rst:dir:`literalinclude`, padding and
-  border-width and shadow (if one adds one) will go into the margin; the code lines remain at the same place independently of the values of the padding and border-width, except for being shifted vertically of course to not overwrite other text due to the width of the border or external shadow.
+  border-width and shadow (if any) will go into the margin; the code lines remain at the same place independently of the values of the padding and border-width, except for being shifted vertically of course to not overwrite other text due to the width of the border or external shadow.